XML RSSSubscribe It's Free

 (Louisville, KY)

-Nature abhors <br>a moron
+Nature abhors a moron

-Nature abhors
+Nature abhors a moron

 What causes a preacher to constantly make negative remarks about gays and lesbians?
 Here are some factors which may be causing him to commit this offense.

 1. He may be struggling with same sex attraction himself.
 If this is the case, constantly bringing it up in the pulpit and making negative comments about gays and lesbians reflects his inner struggle.
 The solution for him is to read and study what the Bible says in context.
 Books like Gay Christian 101 will be helpful if he is open to reading it.
+This website is also full of helpful info and is free to use.

 2. He may be speaking from ignorance, having never studied the clobber passages.
 If this is the case, he is simply repeating what someone told him in Bible school.
-Preachers love to find someone to attack, so as to cultivate an "us vs. them" mentality in their congregation.
+Preachers love to find someone to attack, so as to cultivate an us vs. them mentality in their congregation.
 The solution is to educate himself through believing Bible study and historical research to discover what the clobber passages mean in context.

 3. He may be speaking from bigotry, intending to drive away any gays or lesbians who may be attending your church.
 If this is the case, the preacher involved definitely has a spiritual problem.
 The solution is to get his heart right with God.
 No one can get his heart right for him so your job in this situation is to pray that God will open his eyes and his heart to receive scriptural truth.